MahjongPantheon/pantheon/README.md

 Any pull request should pass all current code style checks; also all unit tests should pass.
 Don't forget to run `make check` (with `sudo` if required) before sending your pull request.
 To fix all code style issues automatically (in php code only), run `make autofix` (also `sudo` may be required).

+### External services

+One may want to use Pantheon API in some own external service.
+Please make sure you have protoc v3.21.9 so generated binary code matches our protocol version.